-Michelle Sevigny, a former Vancouver police officer, is the creator and Head Instructor of Dogsafe Canine First Aid and author of Dogsafe: Everything Your Dog Wants You to Know About Canine First Aid and Safety.
+Michelle Sevigny (she/her), a former Vancouver police officer, is the creator and Head Instructor of Dogsafe Canine First Aid and author of Dogsafe: Everything Your Dog Wants You to Know About Canine First Aid and Safety.

 In 1992, she graduated from Simon Fraser University with a degree in communications and psychology which started her fascination with how both humans and animals learn.